Painting on Location

 these pigments used this color wheel.

-Notice the right-side magenta pigment, sugar water causes pitting on the dried surface.
+Notice the right-side palettes magenta pigment, sugar water causes pitting on the dried surface.
 Too much honey causes it to stay wet and sticky.

 Making primary RCW watercolors